IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Please note that you must run Glassfish in an English locale.
 If you are using something like ``LANG=de_DE.UTF-8``, ingest of tabular data will fail with the message "RoundRoutines:decimal separator no in right place".

-Also note that Glassfish may utilize more than the default amount of file descriptors, especially when running batch jobs such as harvesting.
+Also note that Glassfish may utilize more than the default number of file descriptors, especially when running batch jobs such as harvesting.
 We have increased ours by adding ulimit -n 32768 to our glassfish init script.
 If there is a better way to do this for CentOS 7 boxes, please let us know.

 PostgreSQL
 ----------